Sustainability is usually associated used with the environment.

-Quakers in Britain are often at the forefront of sustainability and the role faith groups can play.
+Quakers in Britain are often at the forefront of sustainability and the role faith groups can play, find out more here.

 The Church of England has set a target of producing net zero carbon emissions by 2030.
 The Church of England’s environment campaign contains information on their national campaign to encourage churches to reduce their carbon footprint.
 Its advice and guidance is equally relevant to all churches, chapels and meeting houses.

-Their website has lots of information about increasing the energy efficiency of your church, renewable technology and other environmental issues.
-There are toolkits and best practice case studies covering issues from heating, to boilers, from lighting to waste and recycling, and transport to renewable technology.
+Their website has lots of information about steps towards creating a sustainable building including increasing the energy efficiency of your church, renewable technology and other environmental issues.
+There are toolkits (including the Energy Footprint Tool to determine the 'carbon footprint' of your church) and best practice case studies covering issues from heating, to boilers, from lighting to waste and recycling, and transport to renewable technology.
 They have an extensive range of online net-zero church webinars.

 They have also set up the Parish Buying website which details national negotiated deals on everything from paperclips to photocopiers.
 It also includes a negotiated deal for 100% renewable energy tariffs.
 Your denomination may have done the same thing, it’s always worth asking.

-The Methodist Church has a lot of information about the environment and climate change and some handy carbon reduction tips.
+The Methodist Church has a lot of information on their website about the environment and climate change and some handy carbon reduction tips.

 Operation Noah is an ecumenical charity providing leadership, focus and inspiration in response to the growing threat of catastrophic climate change.
 The website has a variety of free resources to use.